Double Chocolate Chip Cookies (Gluten Free)

 Perfect for breakfast: Because this recipe is so healthy, I sometimes eat this double chocolate chip recipe for breakfast with a cuppa or a mug of decaf coffee.

 These double chocolate chip cookies follow a slightly different set of rules because they’re free-from and not your typical wheat-based recipe.
-The ingredients behave differently, so a few small adjustments make all the difference.
-Here are my recommendations:

 Make sure the oven is preheated; there’s nothing worse than baking in a cold oven.
-Your cookies will spread excessively, flatten, and often be crispier or drier.
+Your cookies will spread excessively, flatten and often be crispier or drier.

 Unless I’ve specifically noted a swap above, stick to the exact measurements.
-I’ve tested this recipe around ten times, and it works perfectly as long as you follow it exactly as written.
+I’ve tested this recipe around ten times and it works perfectly as long as you follow it exactly as written.

 Use parchment or greaseproof paper to line your baking sheet so the cookies don’t stick.